rshield1/rshield1.github.io/_posts/2020-02-03-cli_project_sigh_where_to_start.markdown

     end

  After obtaining the infomation from scraping the website, I captured it in the @@doc method.
 Then I use that variable to create a hash that I will 'puts' in the controller method.
 This has been a challenge for me, but I'm learning.
 Also I know I need to revist APIs to make sure I understand that as well!

+ UPDATE***
+   I'm still having slight issues setting up my terminal to receive my SSH keys, but thats an issue for another day!
+Today I was able to add addtitional features to my program.
+I created an if/else state ment that would iterate over the various Body Types and check to see if a body type as already been scraped.
+In order to make sure I stay on track, I continue to create notes, which will help guide me in creating the methods for the future.

+	 For example:
+            #I wanted to check if body type already exists in Body_Type.all array.
+            #search for the @name with a find method
+            #If it does not appear in the different bodytypes, run normally
+            #run Body_Type object with (hash) as the argument.
+            #save it under @type

+	So the if/else statement looks like this.

+	 if Body_Type.find_by_name("Ectomorph") == nil
+                hash = Scraper.new.get_ectomorph
+                @type = Body_Type.new(hash)
+            else
+                @type = Body_Type.find_by_name("Ectomorph")
+            end

+ No need to continue scraping the information if it has already been scraped :)